 After much trouble and perseverance Mr. J. T. Bush obtained charters at Albany and Toronto for the new bridge, and commenced the work in 1867.
 On the 1st January, 1869, it was opened to the public.
 The capital stock of the bridge is \$100,000, it has even cost something like \$120,000.
-The bridge is located about 1,800 feet below the American falls on the American side, landing on the Canadian side only 8 or 10 rods below the Clifton The towers on the Canadian side are 120 feet high, House. and on the American side 106 feet high.
-The span is 1,230 feet from tower to tower.
-The height from the water to the floor of the bridge is 256 feet.
+The bridge is located about 1,800 feet below the American Falls on the American side, landing on the Canadian side only 8 or 10 rods below the Clifton the bridge is 256 feet.
 There is a single track for carriages, and space at one side for foot passengers.
-The bridge has at each side a strong railing 5 feet high; the estimated strength of the structure is over 150 tons, and as 10 or 15 tons is all that could well be placed on the bridge at any one time by its ordinary traffic, the greatest confidence prevails as to its stability; added to this is the fact that the bridge passed through safely the gale of last November, which at Niagara was a perfect hurricane.
-The bridge stood without moving a plank through the 15 hours the gale lasted.
-It has now passed through two winters with its load of ice and frozen spray, so that it is no longer an experiment, but a fixed fact, and full confidence has been established.
+The bridge has at each side a strong railing five feet high; the estimated strength of the structure is over 150 tons, and as 10 or 15 tons is all that could well be placed on the bridge at any one time by its ordinary traffic, the greatest confidence prevails as to its stability.
+It has now passed through three winters with its load of ice and frozen spray, so that it is no longer an experiment, but a fixed fact, and full confidence has been established.